 The successful candidate will meet the following qualifications:

-·Outstanding organizational skills and high attention to detail
+• Outstanding organizational skills with a high attention to detail.

-·Ability to successfully prioritize and manage multiple projects and deadlines
+• Ability to successfully prioritize to manage multiple projects and deadlines.

-·Must be able to travel between locations (Severance Hall and Blossom Music Center), as well as to local or regional meetings; some national or international travel may be required.
+• Must be able to travel between locations (Severance Hall and Blossom Music Center) and to local and/or regional meetings and events.

-We offer a competitive salary, generous medical and dental plan benefits, 403(b) plan with employer match, a remote/on-site work mix, complimentary concert tickets, and the opportunity to work with a world-renowned Orchestra.
+We offer a competitive salary, generous medical and dental plan benefits, 403(b) plan with employer match, and the opportunity to work with a world-renowned Orchestra.